tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 *Gerard takes his hand.
-The video concludes by fading to black with the noise of flatlining beeps in the background.*
+The video fades to black with the noise of flatlining beeps in the background.*

 &#x200B;

 &#x200B;

 This kept me up for a few days.
 Every time I closed my eyes, I would somehow find myself going through what Gerard did.
-Hell, I still have that nightmare sometimes among others.
+Hell, I still have that nightmare sometimes among others and I'll even cry sometimes when I think about it.
 Therapy has helped somewhat at least.
-I need to wrap up this post, though so I’ll explain what we found by going to the town the events took place in.
+I need to wrap up this post, though, so I'll explain what we found by going to the town the events took place in.
 We managed to get in touch with the family and friends of the victims.

 &#x200B;